Skip to main content

 • Fill out fields like name, industry, company size, website, and revenue

-• Link contacts, deals, and invoices to the company as you grow the relationship
+• Link contacts, deals, and invoices to the company as you grow the relationship CRM

 2. Create a Contact

-• Go to the CRM Contacts database
+• Go to the CRM Contacts section

 • Add contact details: full name, title, department, email, phone, and LinkedIn